2023 Solar Incentives Guide for Dartmouth, MA - Tax Credits & Rebates

 EcoWatch's Dartmouth, MA Solar Incentives FAQs

-It's a smart idea to get in touch with your local Dartmouth solar installer to get an understanding of which incentives your project may qualify for.
-Typically, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, like those provided by the Massachusetts government, may have other requirements.
+It's a good idea to talk to your local Dartmouth solar installer to get an understanding of which incentives your project may qualify for.
+Usually, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those given by the state of Massachusetts, might have additional requirements.

-You can decrease your carbon footprint by 200 pounds of CO2 a year by installing solar panels.
-This adds up to approximately 4,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.
+You can decrease your carbon footprint by 200 pounds of CO2 annually by installing solar panels.
+This adds up to roughly 4,000 pounds over 20 years.
+Solar is also a renewable energy source, which means that making the switch reduces the drain on our planet's resources.

-You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Make sure you go over your plan with your local Dartmouth solar installation expert.
-They can help you with the plan for your project and also help you understand the various incentives that you will or won't qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Be sure to discuss your ideas with your local Dartmouth solar installation expert.
+They can help you with the plan for your project and also help you understand the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.